 - Social media posts

 - Newsletter articles

 - Letterbox flyer

 - Council email banner

-- Public displays in the civic centre, libraries, shopping centres or other community venues or events.
+Public displays in the civic centre, libraries, shopping centres or other community venues or events.

-How does Council determine who will be notified?
+How does Council determine who will be notified about a development application?

 Except as noted below, written notices of either exhibited or notified development applications will be given to the owners of land directly adjoining the land on which the development is intended to occur.